Arduino-CI/arduino_ci/REFERENCE.md

 ### `CUSTOM_INIT_SCRIPT` environment variable

-If set, testing will execute (using `/bin/sh`) the script referred to by this variable -- relative to the current working directory (i.e. the root directory of the library).
+If set, testing will execute the script referred to by this variable -- relative to the current working directory (i.e. the root directory of the library).
+By default the script will be executed using `/bin/sh` but you can override by setting `CUSTOM_INIT_SCRIPT_SHELL` (e.g to `powershell`, `/usr/bin/perl` etc).
 The script will _run_ in the Arduino Libraries directory (changing to the Libraries directory, running the script, and returning to the individual library root afterward).
 This enables use cases like the GitHub action to install custom library versions (i.e. a version of a library that